Ananym/welcome-to-nexus/character/99-equipment.md

 **Rogues**: Level 99 rogues are in the rare position of benefiting meaningfully from Dam - they may wish to seek out high 'Dam' hand items like New Luck Amulets, which offer both Dam and AC.
 There are several cheaper options for rogues, from Black Rings which just offer AC, to Tuna wizard eyes which offer zero AC (recommended only with a mage!) but 5 dam, to Lucky silver coins which balance both.

-**Mages and Poets**: If you want to invest in AC, consider any "New" (level 99) vortex hand item for the -10 AC.
-For a cheaper option, consider Hamgyong Jelly Lumps for -7 AC, or just plain Purple rings for -5 AC.
+**Mages and Poets**: For a cheaper option, consider Hamgyong Jelly Lumps for -7 AC, or just plain Purple rings for -5 AC.
+You can also invest in several New vortex items if you want a chunkier mana bonus, but this isn't required.

 **For all paths**: You can find Corrupted rings for -12 AC.
-These are also break on death and slightly expensive.
+These are also break on death and slightly expensive, while degrading your mana.
 Not many people feel the need to invest in these but they are an option if you feel the need to push your AC further.

 ## Shields